Netflix, Inc. (NFLX) Stock Analysis

 Does Netflix pay a dividend?

 No, Netflix does not pay a dividend.
-The company retains all earnings for reinvestment in content, technology, and international expansion, as reflected in its 0% payout ratio.
+The company has a zero dividend yield and zero payout ratio, meaning all profits are retained for reinvestment in content, technology, and debt reduction rather than distributed to shareholders as cash.

 Research NFLX with AI in seconds